sedos-project/organization/docs/data_requirements/input_data.md

 ## Datamodel

-- The **oedatamodel-parameter** ([docs](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter)) has to be used to provide input data in SEDOS.
+The **oedatamodel-parameter** ([docs](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter)) has to be used to provide input data in SEDOS.
 This choice was made to allow ontological annotation of data.
-  - This datamodel consists of two table types- "[scalar](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_scalar.csv)" or "[timeseries](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_timeseries.csv)".
-Please choose the table type accordingly depending on the data you want to upload
+This data model consists of two table types "[scalar](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_scalar.csv)" and "[timeseries](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_timeseries.csv)".
+Please choose the table type accordingly depending on the data you want to upload:

-    - scalar-columns are described [here](https://github.com/sedos-project/oedatamodel#scalar-description), and corresponding meta information [here](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_scalars.json).
-    - timeseries-columns are described [here](https://github.com/sedos-project/oedatamodel#timeseries-description), and corresponding meta information [here](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_timeseries.json).
+- Use scalar tables to provide parameters with no time relationships.
+To properly fill them read the [scalar model column description](https://github.com/sedos-project/oedatamodel#scalar-description).
+Use the [example scalar package metadata](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_scalars.json) to write your own.
+- To provide parameters with time relationships use a timeseries table.
+Use the [timeseries model column description](https://github.com/sedos-project/oedatamodel#timeseries-description) to orient yourself with the fields and add metadata to your tables using the [example timeseries package metadata](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_timeseries.json) as a reference.

 ## Data tables and table naming conventions